 Part II: Financial Management (50 marks)

-Financial management part has following chapters as an important part of IPCC syllabus.
-Generally, this section of IPCC syllabus will require much, more concentration and practice to get confidence and attempt all the questions in the paper.
+Financial management part has following chapters as a imp part of IPCC syllabus.
+Generally this section of IPCC syllabus will require much, more concentration and practice to get confidence and attempt all the questions in paper.

 1. Scope and Objectives of Financial Management